With hundreds of shows available for streaming or purchase,and with genres and sub-genres galore, anyone can find a compelling title.

-Anime is one of those genres, and if you have never watched an anime, you are missing out.
+Anime is one of those genres, and anyone who has never watched an anime, is missing out.
 Contrary to popular belief, animes are not just for children.
 Anime for adults has been around for a long time, and there is something for everyone.
-Here's our list of 25 of the best anime on Netflix.
+Here's our list of must-see anime, old and new for all ages.

 Saint Seiya is one of those animes that only works because it is an anime.
 Follow the Knights of the Zodiac as they fight on behalf of the Greek goddess Athena.
 This anime is just cool.
 The fights are sweet in this show, and the twist on Greek lore is refreshing and fun.